oelmekki/pgrebase/README.md

 * pgrebase single top concern is to not delete any data.
 This means that no DROP will CASCADE.
 This means that if your database structure depends on anything defined in pgrebase codebase, it will fail to reload it when it implies dropping it (that is, most of the time).
-An important implication of that is that you should not add types in pgrebase codebase if they are used as column types in your tables.
-For those, declare your types using your usual migration technique.
-To be more clear: only define here types that are only used by your functions/views/triggers.
+In other terms, do not use pgrebase managed functions as default value for your tables' fields.

 ## Any issue?